‘He was hunting’: Suspect arrested in California serial killings

 Investigators were trying to identify a motive for the attacks.
 Police said some victims were homeless, but not all.
 None were beaten or robbed, and the woman who survived said her attacker didn’t say anything.

-Stockton Mayor Kevin Lincoln shared his thanks to the community’s help and support through numerous tips.
+Stockton Mayor Kevin Lincoln shared his thanks for the community’s help and support through numerous tips.

 “Thank you for everything that you have done,” Lincoln said.
 “Thank you for stepping up, thank you for exercising your voice, thank you for submitting the hundreds of tips that have come in on a daily basis.”